Ducks vs. Oilers: Betting Trends, Odds, Advanced Stats

 Ducks Advanced Stats

-- Anaheim has hit the over in four of its past 10 contests.
+- Four of Anaheim's last 10 games have gone over the total.

-- The Ducks and their opponents have combined to post an average of 6.3 goals over their last 10 games, 0.7 less than the 7 over/under for this matchup.
+- The Ducks and their opponents have combined to tally an average of 6.5 goals in their last 10 contests, 0.5 less than the 7 over/under for this matchup.

-- In their past 10 games, Ducks' game goal totals average 6.8 goals, 0.1 goals higher per game than their season-long game scoring average.
+- Over their past 10 games, Ducks' game goal totals average 6.8 goals, 0.7 goals lower per game than their season-long game scoring average.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.